execriez/LabWarden/README.md

 The example policy config should be configured to your own needs.

+## Custom scripts and custom policies

+If you have a custom script that you need to run - you should turn it into a custom policy.

+A policy is just a script and an associated script config.

+The script config contains the script options and a list of event(s) that trigger the script.

+Policy Scripts can be triggered by the following System events:

+* Boot
+* LoginWindow
+* NetworkUp
+* NetworkDown
+* LoginBegin
+* LogoutEnd
+* LoginWindowIdle
+* LoginWindowRestartOrShutdown

+...and by the following User events:

+* UserLogin
+* UserAtDesktop
+* AppWillLaunch
+* AppDidLaunch
+* AppDidTerminate
+* UserIdle
+* UserLogout

+If the script is triggered by a system event, it will be called as root.

+If the script is triggered by a user event, it will be called as that user.

+Custom Policies should be stored in the directory "/usr/local/LabWarden/Policies/custom/".
+This prevents the policy from being deleted, should you update LabWarden by installing a new LabWarden package.

+For a policy called 'MyPolicy', the policy script should be '/usr/local/LabWarden/Policies/custom/MyPolicy'.

+The accompanying config file (which is stored in AD) should be called 'MyPolicy.LabWarden.plist'.

+Use '/usr/local/LabWarden/util/PackForDeployment' to pack the script config ready for pasting into an AD groups info field.

+Take a look at the example custom policies for inspiration ( AppExamplePolicy , SystemExamplePolicy and UserExamplePolicy ).

+Each policy has a line that includes the common library.
+This library (/usr/local/LabWarden/lib/CommonLib) sets up a number of useful global variables (documented in the CommonLib code).

+You should note that when an event happens, every script that is triggered by that event is run.
+Scripts don't wait around for other scripts to finish - they are all run at the same time (multitasking).

 ## References

 LabWarden makes use of the following tools: